rahulma5777/rahul-portfolio-dotnet-fullstack/README.md

   simple CSS.
 You can fetch users, view their tasks and add new users from the browser.
-* **CI/CD Notes:** The `/docs` folder includes a high‑level description of how an Azure DevOps or Jenkins pipeline could build, test and deploy the back‑end and front‑end components.
+* **CI/CD Notes:** The `/docs` folder includes a high‑level description
+* **Tests:** The solution now includes an `backend.Tests` project with integration tests written using xUnit and `Microsoft.AspNetCore.Mvc.Testing`.
+These tests spin up the API in memory and verify that key endpoints return the expected status and data structures.
+While optional, they illustrate best practices around automated testing and give recruiters confidence in the code quality. of how an Azure DevOps or Jenkins pipeline could build, test and deploy the back‑end and front‑end components.
 Screenshots and YAML snippets can be added if actual pipelines are configured.